University of East Anglia

 Overview

-We’ve developed this MSc programme in partnership with industry and employers through close collaboration with the East of England Energy Group (EEEGR) – aiming to address the national and regional shortage of high-calibre qualified engineering graduates with specialist expertise in energy engineering.
-The breadth of our course has also enabled some of our graduates to enter other engineering disciplines.
+We’ve developed this MSc programme in partnership with industry and employers through close collaboration with the East of England Energy Group (EEEGR) – aiming to address the national and regional shortage of high-calibre engineering graduates with specialist expertise in energy engineering.
+The breadth of our course could also lead to a career beyond the energy sector in other engineering disciplines.

-You’ll master fundamental energy and electrical engineering principles alongside a range of options in renewable energy, nuclear energy and oil and gas engineering.
-Ultimately you’ll recognise the long-term goal of renewable energy alongside the broader reality of a sustainable energy mix.
+This Master’s degree in energy engineering allows you to master fundamental energy and electrical engineering principles, alongside a range of options in renewable energy, nuclear energy and oil and gas engineering.
+Ultimately, you’ll recognise the long-term goal of renewable energy alongside the broader reality of a sustainable energy mix.

-Throughout your course there will be many opportunities to mix with practising professional engineers during modules, at trade events, local branch meetings and on project work.
-Your most significant project will be your dissertation, where you’ll have the chance to do the practical element whilst on placement within the energy sector.
+Throughout your course, there will be many opportunities to mix with practising professional engineers during modules, at trade events, local branch meetings and on project work.
+Your most significant project will be your dissertation, where you’ll have the chance to undertake the practical element whilst on placement within the energy sector.

-Upon graduation this enhanced experience puts you one step ahead of other graduates.
-Employers have identified that there’s a shortage of engineers in the energy sector, so graduates from our programme are in high demand and many are already in key positions.
+Upon graduation, the experience and skills you will have gained throughout this highly specialised MSc will put you one step ahead of other graduates.
+There is a shortage of engineers in the energy sector, so graduates from our programme are in high demand among employers and many are already in key positions.

 Disclaimer